MEET THE LEADERSHIP TEAM

 Scooter rides are on quieter roads, Bs and minor As with trunk A roads and motorways a definite no unless there's no alternative.
 Duration and distance of both types depend on where we're heading to and what the likely weather is - decent coffee stops always feature!

-One thing is for sure, you will have a great day out with LMRC no matter who you choose to ride with.
+One thing is for sure, you will have a great day out with LMRC whichever event you decide on attending.